arienkock/docker-autojobs/README.md

-This command will run autojobs, link the jenkins container (so you can access it using http://jenkins:8080 in you `*-config.yaml`), and mount the host dir `/tmp/autojobs` which contains the yaml config files.
+This command will run autojobs, link the jenkins container (so you can access it using http://jenkins:8080 in your `*-config.yaml`), and mount the host dir `/tmp/autojobs` which contains the yaml config files.